deity-io/falcon-platform-docs/docs/platform/integration/bigcommerce/technical.md

 ### Legacy product option support

-We don't support legacy (`v2`) product options.
+We don't currently support legacy (`v2`) product options.
 These will display but don't currently add to cart.
 [Find out more](https://support.bigcommerce.com/s/article/Product-Options-v3#compare) about the differences between product options.